 - 3 tbsp (30 g) raw pumpkin seeds

 - 1 tbsp (6 g) raw cacao powder or cocoa powder

 - 1/4 tsp sea salt

-- Place everything except the dates in a food processor or high-powered blender and mix until broken down.
+- Add everything except the dates and chocolate chip and mix until broken down into a grainy consistency,

 - Add the dates and process until it forms a thick, sticky dough.
 If the mixture is not sticking together, add 1 tbsp of warm water and process again.

 - Line an approximately 7 x 7 inch square baking pan with two strips of parchment paper so they stick out the sides of the pan.
 Tightly press the dough into the pan.
 You can wet your fingers and use them to smooth the bars out.

 - Melt the chocolate on the stovetop using a double boiler or in a microwave safe bowl in 15-second increments, stirring often.